Select Case Statement in VB.Net with Examples

 Example 2

-You can also allow the user to type the name you make your decision based on that.
+You can also let the user type the name, then make your decision based on that input.

 Step 1) Create a new console application.